Battalion Wars: Story

 Seeking to weaken their enemies, the Alliance conducts operations within the Dune Sea, in order to prevent their enemies from drilling for nerocite, an essential resource used as vehicle fuel.
 Despite difficulties in their final battle, the Alliance is aided by Gorgi, after he comes out of exile to assist in the conflict in his own personal fighter.
 Although the Xylvanians are driven out for good, Gorgi is mortally wounded by Vlad's right-hand man Kommandant Ubel.
-Before dying, Gorgi apologizes to Nova for his actions, leaving his son to vow for revenge for his father's death.
+Before dying, Gorgi apologises to Nova for his actions, leaving his son to vow for revenge for his father's death.
 Learning that the Xylvanians seek to invade the Solar Empire, Colonel Austin, a Frontier officer, has the Alliance make contact with its leader, Empress Lei-Qo, in order to offer assistance in repelling Vlad's invasion, in exchange for her assistance in invading Xylvania.

 As the Alliance begins invading into Xylvanian territory, Ingrid decides to take action to stop the invasion.
 Stealing an ancient sword from Vlad, Ingrid uses it to awaken the country's ancient army, known as the Iron Legion.
 In doing so, Ingrid is driven insane by the Legion's power, causing her to attack both the Alliance and Xylvanian forces.
 Finding themselves forced to stop the Legion, the Alliance fights towards the Legion's source of power, the Cenotaph, and destroy it.
 In the wake of its destruction, Lei-Qo arrives and kills Ingrid, ending her madness and the threat of the Legion.
 Following the conflict, the Alliance finally reaches the Xylvanian capital of Vladstag, and defeat the last remaining forces guarding it.
 Although Vlad escapes, the Alliance captures Ubel, imprisoning him.
 With the Xylvanians defeated, the Alliance celebrates the end of the war, though Nova points out to Betty that his father left him a parting lesson - in order for him to strive for peace, he must be prepared for war.

 Development

-The game was originally titled Advance Wars: Under Fire during development and was originally planned to be tie into the Advance Wars series of games.
+The game was originally titled Advance Wars: Under Fire during development and was originally planned to be tied into the Advance Wars series of games.
 However, its concept never intended to have this connection in mind, and because of its otherwise unrelated gameplay elements and storyline, the title was ultimately changed for Western release to avoid connections to the Advance Wars branding, while the Japanese version was released under the Famicom Wars branding.

 Reception

-The game received "generally favorable reviews" according to the review aggregation website Metacritic.
+The game received "generally favourable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven for a total of 31 out of 40.

 X-Play complemented the game's emphasis on strategy and third person shooting as well as its cartoonish art style while criticizing the sometimes clunky controls and lack of multiplayer.